hyperclast/workspace/docs/api/internal/crdt.md

 **Permission Check:**

-The backend validates that the user is an editor of the page (owner or shared editor) before accepting the WebSocket connection.
-See [Pages API - Get page editors](./pages.md#get-note-editors) for details on editor management.
+The backend validates that the user has access to the page via org membership or as project editor before accepting the WebSocket connection.

 ### Connection Lifecycle